News and Events

 Support and History

 We are housed in the Media Studies program, which is administered by UVic's Faculty of Humanities.
-We are members of the SpokenWeb project, and our research is supported by the Social Sciences and Humanities Research Council of Canada (SSHRC), the Canada Foundation for Innovation (CFI), and the SpokenWeb SSHRC partnership network.
+We were members of the SpokenWeb project, and our current research is supported by the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Canada Foundation for Innovation (CFI).
 We began as The Maker Lab in the Humanities in 2012 and became The Praxis Studio for Comparative Media Studies in 2019.
 All work belongs to our researchers (not to the Studio), and no position in the Studio is unpaid.

 Contact Us